AlgoLab/HapCHAT/experiments/README.md

 `snakemake` here and then the rest is done automatically, but all dependencies need to be installed first.
 Further things to know:

-* About 150 GB of hard disk space is needed (better 200GB to be on the safe side)
+* Approximately 150 GB of hard disk space is needed (better 200 GB to be on the safe side).

-* No data is included in this repository since all required files will be generated (which take up said 150GB)
+* No data is included in this repository since all required files will be generated (which take up said 150 GB).

 * 8 cores should work, but more is better.
 Presumably 8 GB RAM works, but more is better.
 We tested on a 32-core machine with 256 GB RAM.

-## Generaing the input data
+## Obtaining/generaing the input data

+More precisely, this workflow replicates what is described in the subsection "Expermental setup" of the above "HapCHAT" study.
+The data, described in the subsection "Data description", which is used by the former, must be generated first.

-One must first go to the child directory `/data` of this current directory and follow instructions there for generating the input BAM and VCF for this workflow
+In order to do this, go to the child directory `/data` of this current directory and follow instructions there for generating the input VCF and BAM files required byr this workflow.

 ## Installing dependencies

-Install necessary system packages that the different phasing softwares depend on.
-We assume you use Debian or Ubuntu.
+Install the necessary system packages that the different phasing softwares of this workflow depend on.
+Some of these dependencies have already been installed as a prerequisite to runng the workflow for obtaining/generating the input data -- so we assume that this workflow has finished successfully.

+We also assume you use Debian or Ubuntu.
 If you do not have root access on your system, you can try to ignore this step.
 These packages are typically already installed.

-    snakemake (conda install -c bioconda snakemake)
-    pysam (conda install -c bioconda pysam)
-    virtualenv (conda install virtualenv)
-    javac (sudo apt install default-jdk)
+    sudo apt-get install default-jdk
+    conda install -y virtualenv networkx

 ## Run the workflow